Kikiers/Mitsuss/README.md

 - I'm 19 years of age
 - Dating status: not looking for love anytime soon [but flirting is ok]
   -  [Where can u find me u may ask?]
-   I'm mostly with friends of by myself
+   I'm mostly with friends or by myself
    Feel free to cuddle and hide [C+H] I do not mind

    INTs